 The Republican Party

 The Republican Party was founded in 1854 as a response to the political conflict surrounding slavery in the territories.
-Watch the short video from RetroReport on how the issue of slavery impacted both the Republican and Democratic parties as the 1860 election approached.
+Read this short excerpt from Bunk and watch the short video from RetroReport on how the issue of slavery impacted both the Republican and Democratic parties as the 1860 election approached.

 As you watch the video, think about the following: